sheilaflood/flex/README.md

 - The nested JSON structure was different for assets vs liabilities vs equity.
 My code should show all categories as long as it follows the primary hierarchical json structure.

 ○ What you would do next if you had more time
 - I would figure out how to automate the JSON parsing using some kind of cursor or recursive query.
-I almost missed the last level of asset data (bronze, silver, gold, platinum cards) and I would want to have logic that ensures that doesn’t happen again.
+I almost missed the last level of asset data (bronze, silver, gold, platinum cards) and I would want to have logic that ensures that never happens.
+- I would find a cleaner/quicker way to valiate the results.
+- Develop a better ERG diagaram - it's not really ERG but it at least shows the hierarchy.

-In order to run my validation script, you can open the SQL file and run each of the validation queries at the bottom of the script (commented section).
+In order to run my validation script, you can open the SQL file (query.tx) and run each of the validation queries at the bottom of the script.

 Thanks!